pgorczak/ansible-role-ros/README.md

 Deploy ROS to an Ubuntu machine.

 ## Requirements
-Note that Python 2 is not included in Ubuntu Xenial.
-You can bootstrap it with
+Note that the simplejson package must be available on remote machines

     pip install python-simplejson